Welcome to the Bonny Glen

 —Our favorite books about Emily Dickinson:

-Emily by Michael Bedard, beautifully illustrated by Barbara Cooney
+Poetry For Young People, edited by Frances BrolinEmily by Michael Bedard, beautifully illustrated by Barbara Cooney

 The Mouse of Amherst by Elizabeth Spires—an absolute gem of a book!

-Old Possum's Book of Practical Cats, Illustrated Edition by T. S. Eliot (because Grandma J. gave it to Rose for Christmas along with The Mouse of Amherst, and therefore the two are forever linked in Beanie's mind)
+—Old Possum's Book of Practical Cats, Illustrated Edition by T. S. Eliot (because Grandma J. gave it to Rose for Christmas along with The Mouse of Amherst, and therefore the two are forever linked in Beanie's mind)

 —Back to our favorite poets: Rose announces that hers is "the guy who wrote that poem about the fairy queen.
 Edmund somebody."